|

 sacred animal and worshipped it.
 This

+(Dan.
+14:24LXX).
 But Daniel cleverly shows the king that it is not a god by feeding it

+lumps of tar, fat, and hair, which killed it (Dan.
+14:27LXX).
 No details are given about the shape or appearance of the animal.
-And all that can be deduced about its
+All that can be deduced about its

 behavior is that it was not a picky eater.

-the Jewish people in Israel itself, who did not include it in their version of the book of Daniel (in the Hebrew Scriptures [MT]).
+Is there any historical reality behind this story, which first appears long after the time of Daniel?
+Though the Greek Septuagint (LXX), compiled by Jewish people living in Alexandria, includes it among the writings of Scripture (as do modern Catholics and Orthodox), it seems not to have been as popular among the Jewish residents of Israel, who did not include it in their version of the book of Daniel (in the Hebrew Scriptures [MT]).
 Modern scholars reject its historicity because of inaccuracies in the text.
-But it is just possible that the story does preserve,
+But it is just possible that the story does preserve, despite its inaccuracies, the memory of a real sacred animal once kept in Babylon.

 The